 United is retaining long-haul international service and flights to other hubs from Newark while halting other operations there and at New York’s LaGuardia and Kennedy airports, according to a statement.

 American plans to start restoring flights on Nov.
 8, according to the statement.
 Its pullback includes a suspension of service in Philadelphia at midday tomorrow.

 No tally of Delta’s projected cancellations is available yet, said Morgan Durrant, a spokesman.
 The Atlanta-based airline is waiving rebooking fees for passengers flying to and from the New York-area airports and Philadelphia today through Nov.
 8.

 JetBlue Airways Corp.
-(JBLU) offered a similar waiver covering New York City-area airports and Buffalo, Rochester and Syracuse, New York; Washington; Hartford, Connecticut; Richmond, Virginia; Boston, and Burlington, Vermont.
+(JBLU:US) offered a similar waiver covering New York City-area airports and Buffalo, Rochester and Syracuse, New York; Washington; Hartford, Connecticut; Richmond, Virginia; Boston, and Burlington, Vermont.